Last Updated on 17 January 2026 by Cycloscope

 What tires did you use?

 I used the unsurpassable Schwalbe Marathon Winter, not heavily studded but terrifically reliable.
-Then I glued the tire to the rim to prevent it from slipping one on the other damaging the valve.
-Getting a flat tire at such extreme temperatures can be really very dangerous.
+Then I glued the tire to the rim to prevent it from slipping off the other side and damaging the valve.
+Getting a flat tire at such extreme temperatures can be very dangerous.

 Cycling and camping when everything is covered in snow.
 What advice would you give to those who want to try?

-The first advice I can give is that you have to feel good in the snow, I come from alpinism and the snow has been my element for many years.
+The first advice I can give is to feel good in the snow.
+I come from alpinism, and the snow has been my element for many years.
 I have had many experiences at high altitudes and in extreme environments.
-Having said that, the use of high-quality materials not only makes the difference between an exciting adventure and a nightmare but in my case, it has made the difference between life and death.
+That said, the use of high-quality materials not only makes the difference between an exciting adventure and a nightmare, but, in my case, between life and death.

 First of all, you need a good sleeping bag and therefore you absolutely must invest in a goose-down product for mountaineering, to this day it is still the best insulating material.
 Then you have to keep your feet warm.
-I use special boots built for poles that resist temperatures of -100°C, they are undoubtedly the best investment of my entire trip.
+I use special boots built for poles that withstand temperatures down to -100°C; they are undoubtedly the best investment of my entire trip.

-In many cases, it is better not to use the tent, because it retains the humidity of your body which then inevitably falls in the form of ice above the sleeping bag, so to bivouac outdoors can make the difference.
-But you need a good mattress to keep the body as far as possible from the frozen ground, I usually use two of them, inflatable ones, since the air is the best insulation ever.
+In many cases, it is better not to use the tent, because it retains your body’s humidity, which then inevitably condenses into ice above the sleeping bag.
+Bivouacking outdoors can make a difference.
+But you need a good mattress to keep the body as far away from the frozen ground as possible.
+I usually use two of them, inflatable ones, since the air is the best insulation ever.

-Obviously, you need a very good multi-fuel stove, the only way to get water is to melt snow.
-It’s amazing how long this process is and I’m talking about hours every morning with the stove pushed to maximum power.
+Obviously, you need a perfect multi-fuel stove; the only way to get water is to melt snow.
+It’s incredible how long this process takes, and I’m talking hours every morning with the stove set to maximum power.
 These are the basic materials for the so-called “normal” cold.

 For anyone who wants to travel to Siberia in the middle of winter… it is better to have a chat in front of a good beer because their things are a damn lot more complicated and in addition to the world’s most coveted material you need a great lot of determination.

-I’m sure our readers will be very curious about the equipment used.
+I’m sure our readers will be inquisitive about the equipment used.
 Can you make a list?
-What did you use the most and what turned out to be useless?
+What did you use the most, and what turned out to be useless?

 Even here I would end up finishing tomorrow if I made you a list, here is a video that illustrates how I was dressed.

 But during one night at -60, all four were broken, and the rubber seals were shattered.
-Very useful was also an aluminum protection that I used every day to try to retain as much as possible the heat of the stove, you can watch this video to get an idea.
+A handy item was also an aluminum shield that I used every day to retain as much heat as possible from the stove.

 A flint is needed for fire because matches and lighters do not work at these temperatures.
 I had four with me in case I lost them in the snow.
-The least used item of equipment was the backup batteries because they were frozen immediately, becoming unusable.
+The least-used piece of equipment was the backup batteries, which froze immediately and became unusable.

 Worst moment and best moment of this last trip?

-There were so many really difficult moments while I was cycling in Siberia, I was afraid of dying more than once, especially at night in a tent at -60°C with the sleeping bag wrapped in ice.
-I spent several nights forcing myself to stay awake for fear of not waking up the next day.
-I even begged a bear’s attack simply to hug it and feel its warmth.
+There were so many challenging moments while I was cycling in Siberia, I was afraid of dying more than once, especially at night in a tent at -60°C with the sleeping bag wrapped in ice.
+I spent several nights forcing myself to stay awake, afraid I wouldn’t wake up the next day.
+I even begged a bear to attack me so I could hug it and feel its warmth.

 What was your budget for this trip?
 How did you finance it?

-This trip was very expensive for the technical material that I had to buy.
-You do not survive with poor equipment so I made a big initial investment.
-But then I spent almost nothing sleeping practically always in a tent except in the big cities where I stayed in hostels.
+This trip was costly because I had to buy technical equipment.
+You do not survive with poor equipment, so I made a significant initial investment.
+But then I spent almost nothing sleeping, practically always in a tent, except in the big cities, where I stayed in hostels.
 I can say that my budget is always around 5$ a day.

-I pay for my travels by breaking my back as a chef in Italy during the summer season and as I work 12 hours a day, I don’t have the time to spend what I earn, so at the time of departure, I always have the necessary.
-I have never asked for support from sponsors or patrons because it seems to me to pollute my freedom, I prefer to do an avalanche of hours at work and do not depend in any way on anyone.
+I pay for my travels by working 12-hour days as a chef in Italy during the summer season.
+Since I don’t have time to spend what I earn, I always have the funds I need when I depart.
+I have never asked for support from sponsors or patrons because it seems to me that it would pollute my freedom.
+I prefer to put in an avalanche of hours at work and do not depend on anyone.

-Going a little bit back in the years there is another trip of yours that we can consider quite extreme, the “unauthorized” crossing of Tibet.
+Going a little way back in time, there is another trip of yours that we can consider quite extreme: the “unauthorized” crossing of Tibet.
 Can you tell us about it?

-I crossed all of Tibet from west to east, from Kashgar to Kunming, in 6 months of absolute dirt roads, climbing passes above 5000 meters.
-To enter the forbidden Tibet from Xinjiang I had to pass more than ten checkpoints with the favors of darkness, I used to stand near the military garrisons and managed to crawl under the barriers while everyone was asleep.
+I crossed all of Tibet from west to east, from Kashgar to Kunming, in 6 months over absolutely dirt roads and climbing passes above 5000 meters.
+To enter the forbidden Tibet from Xinjiang, I had to pass more than ten checkpoints in the dark.
+I used to stand near the military garrisons and managed to crawl under the barriers while everyone was asleep.

-Then I had to pass ten more to get out of Tibet and return to Yunnan, China.
-Fatality wanted that, at the last blockade, the police patrol saw me for a trivial mistake and I was arrested.
-With the payment of a ridiculous $20 bribe, I was released, as nobody knew what to do and how to manage a foreigner on a bike in those remote lands.
+Then I had to pass ten more days to get out of Tibet and return to Yunnan, China.
+Fatality wanted that: at the last blockade, the police patrol saw me for a trivial mistake and arrested me.
+With the payment of a ridiculous $20 bribe, I was released, as no one knew what to do or how to manage a foreigner on a bike in those remote lands.

-It was a unique experience, I went through the whole Himalayas living with the Tibetan nomads and staying alone for whole months.
-More than a trip it was a sort of daily meditation and the landscape, unique in the world, contributed to my absolute happiness.
+It was a unique experience, I went through the whole of the Himalayas living with the Tibetan nomads and staying alone for entire months.
+More than a trip, it was a sort of daily meditation, and the unique landscape contributed to my absolute happiness.

 Would you do it again?

 I will go again tomorrow.
 Unfortunately, however, the Chinese have intensified border controls and exacerbated penalties for foreigners discovered in Tibet without special permits.
-I know of dozens of other bicycle riders who have tried to sneak onto the plateau but to this day no one has succeeded.
-I was lucky because the winter had closed the mountain passes and the cars were not able to chase me.
+I know of dozens of other bicycle riders who have tried to sneak onto the plateau, but to this day, no one has succeeded.
+I was lucky because winter had closed the mountain passes, and the cars couldn’t chase me.

 I think I was the last Westerner to have been lucky enough to succeed.
-The spring after, those who tried it were heavily rebounded at the first checkpoint just after Kashgar.
+The spring after, those who tried it were heavily rebuffed at the first checkpoint just after Kashgar.

 Which of these two trips (Siberia and Tibet) has proved you the most?
 Both from a physical and an emotional point of view?

-Is there anything in your experience as a bicycle traveler you regretted and you would do differently?
+Is there anything in your experience as a bicycle traveler that you regretted and would do differently?

-In 2010 I cycled with a visually impaired guy from Italy to Uzbekistan on a very heavy tandem.
-Our motivations for that trip were in stark contrast and the inspiration to ride to the other end of the world was not as intense.
+In 2010, I cycled with a visually impaired guy from Italy to Uzbekistan on a very heavy tandem.
+Our motivations for that trip were starkly different, and the inspiration to ride to the other end of the world was not as intense.
 The result was that my dream turned into a nightmare from which I could not wake up because sponsors and families were expecting something else from us.

-From that bad experience, I came out immediately leaving for Patagonia and disavowing any external help for each of my trips.
-I do not think I would do it differently, I would just start by myself as was the original project but who knows if things would have led to how they are today.
-So, in hindsight, it was a very sad experience but what I am today has also passed from there.
+From that bad experience, I came out immediately, leaving for Patagonia and disavowing any external help for each of my trips.
+I do not think I would do it differently; I would start on my own, as was the original project, but who knows if things would have led to what they are today.
+So, in hindsight, it was an unfortunate experience, but what I am today has also passed from there.

 What are the points in favor of traveling solo?
 What are the negative aspects?

-Like you, I have also traveled as a couple and I must say that I have spent some really incredible and intense moments.
-My biggest flaw, however, is that I have been on the road for many years and I have developed my personal travel routine with inviolable timing, rhythms, and priorities.
-It is logical that now it is much more difficult to adapt to another rhythm, different from mine.
+Like you, I have traveled as a couple, and I must say I have spent some really incredible, intense moments.
+My biggest flaw, however, is that I have been on the road for many years and have developed a personal travel routine with inviolable timing, rhythms, and priorities.
+Logically, it is now much more challenging to adapt to a rhythm different from mine.

-The absolutely essential thing to travel in couples is to start from zero together, to develop the perfect progression of the journey, arising from the needs and pleasures of both.
+The essential thing to traveling in couples is to start from zero together, to develop the perfect journey, arising from the needs and pleasures of both.
 For me, changing now is difficult because I have chosen this way, to be as free as possible, and making compromises would seem to betray it.

 Where are you now, and what are your next plans?

-Now I’m back home for almost a month and it’s like I’ve emptied a 20,000-piece puzzle on the table, now I’m starting to build the edge.
+Now I’m back home for almost a month, and it’s like I’ve emptied a 20,000-piece puzzle on the table, and now I’m starting to build the edge.
 I want to help others like us to undertake journeys that will change their lives.
-Today I respond to the messages on social media of those who have doubts about equipment and roads, I want to seriously start publishing videos where I put at the service of others what I learned in this 70,000km.

-My life has changed since I got on my bicycle to travel.
-This is why I would like everyone to be as happy as me and so I want to be the wind behind anyone who has the desire to leave.
+My life has changed since I started traveling by bicycle.
+This is why I would like everyone to be as happy as I am, and so I want to be the wind behind anyone who wants to leave.